worthygp/Sythe.py/README.md

 ## Support
 I will not be providing any free support for the code, this is only available for transparency reasons.

-## Open Source reason
+## Source available
-This code is open source for visibility and transparency, however all code is property of "Worthy Services LLC" under international intelectual copyright laws.
+This code is available for visibility and transparency, however all code is property of "Worthy Services LLC" under international intelectual copyright laws.